 50. This is Paper

-A beautiful blog and print magazine focused on creativity with a section devoted to print design.
-There's also a very popular mixtapes section where you can enjoy listening to some beats whilst working.
+This is Paper is a beautiful blog, and print magazine focused on creativity, with a section devoted to print design.
+There's also a very popular mixtapes section where you can enjoy listening to some beats while working.